Post Stroke Pain

 Having read the information in this section, consider the following

-• Does pain limit or prevent me from doing the things I need to do or enjoy?
+• Does pain limit or stop me from doing the things I need or like to do?

-• Do I know what to do if my pain is causing problems with my memory?
+• Do I know what to do if my pain is causing other problems (for example: anxiety, poor appetite, mobility, memory problems, sleep issues)?

-• Do I know what to do if my pain gets worse, is more frequent or lasting longer?
+• Do I know what to do if my pain gets worse, is more frequent, or lasts longer?

 Where to get more information, help and support: